Translate English to Spanish in 5 tips!

 ➁ The second part of the location process is the adaptation of currencies, measures, and hours:

-For example, if we used the UK pound currency in the original English content, we’d translate that figure into the money of the recipient country, be it euros, dollars, pesos, or any other.
+For example, suppose we used the UK pound currency in the original English content.
+In that case, we’d translate that figure into the money of the recipient country, be it euros, dollars, pesos, or any other.
 Thus undertaking a proper conversion.

 ➤ But notice that this conversion is not always needed or even advisable:

-- Surely, in the case of measures, it’s likely that we’ll have to adapt them and convert from feet to meters, for example, so that the Spanish audience understands it effortlessly.
+- Indeed, in the case of measures, it’s likely that we’ll have to adapt them and convert from feet to meters, for example, so that the Spanish audience understands it effortlessly.

 In most cases, the resulting lines in Spanish will be longer than the original in English.

-Therefore, if we are inserting the audio or the written text in a limited time or space format, we should adjust the structure, being not afraid of shortening sentences.
+Therefore, if we insert the audio or the written text in a limited time or space format, we should adjust the structure and not be afraid of shortening sentences.

 ➤ When we translate, changes necessarily occur in the content, although it’s also true that we have to minimize them.